 Troubleshooting of Atwood 6-gallon Water Heaters Common Issues

-Those who have never purchased an Atwood 6-gallon water heater may question how a water heater can be considered “an incredible piece” when the reason these people are here in the first place is to get something to help them troubleshoot their water heater.
+Those who have never purchased an Atwood 6-gallon water heater may question how a water heater can be considered “an incredible piece” when these people are here in the first place to get something to help them troubleshoot their water heater.

 Atwood 6-gallon Water Heaters

-While it’s true that these people are here for the troubleshooting help, which indicated they are having troubles with their water heater, it doesn’t change the fact that Atwood is still one of the best fast-recovery foam-insulated water heaters on the market.
-One thing for sure, Atwood water heaters have been leading the market when it comes to water heaters made for recreation vehicles.
+While it’s true that these people are here for the troubleshooting help, which indicates they are having troubles with their water heater, it doesn’t change the fact that Atwood is still one of the best fast-recovery foam-insulated water heaters on the market.
+One thing for sure: Atwood water heaters have been leading the market for water heaters made for recreation vehicles.

-Not only compatible for 5th wheeled vehicles, but this water heater brand is also compatible with many other types of recreation vehicles such as motor homes and travel trailers.
+This water heater brand is compatible with 5th-wheeled vehicles and many other recreation vehicles, such as motor homes and travel trailers.

 Atwood 6-gallon water heater unit is pre-set at a temperature 140-degree Fahrenheit, which is adjustable from 110 to 150-degree Fahrenheit; this unit is operated on propane gas and can only be ignited inside of the trailer using an on/off remote switch.